DanaResearchGroup/ARC_T3_Workshop/README.md

-# ARC_T3_Workshop
+## ARC and T3 Workshop material

-Workshop material for ARC and T3
+This repository contains scripts and documaentation material for the ARC and T3 workshop